blurpit/pycalculator/README.md

 ```

 Required python packages: numpy, scipy, matplotlib, latex, pdf2image.
-[LaTeX installation](https://www.latex-project.org/) is required for latex rendering.
+A [LaTeX installation](https://www.latex-project.org/) is required for latex rendering.
 Make sure the latex executables are added to the PATH environment variable.

 # Usage
 ```py